jesses-code-adventures/utapi-go/readme.md

 ## why?

-You have uploaded a large file to uploadthing and you'd like to process all that data in go rather than typescript.
+You have uploaded a large file to uploadthing and you'd like to process that big boy in go.

 ## setup